-A tTable 1, included at the end of this chapter, has been provided to assist Generators to develop their own compliance programs ('the table') is provided at the end of this chapter.
+Table 1, included at the end of this chapter, has been provided to assist Generators to develop their own compliance programs ('the table').
 The following material provides explanatory notes to this table and defines important terms used in its development.
 Generators should read this explanatory material before referring to the table as it provides important context for the application of the table's provisions.

-The terms defined in section 2.98 of this chapter and underlined in the table, are only intended to be used for the purposes of the template.- Italicised terms are defined in Chapter 10 of the Rules.
+The terms defined in section 2.9 of this chapter and underlined in the table, are only intended to be used for the purposes of the template.
+Italicised terms are defined in Chapter 10 of the Rules.